The business community has rallied in support of bushfire affected communities through BizRebuild, providing practical and in-kind assistance.

 To support volunteer firefighters AGL will provide a $150 credit to volunteers on their next AGL bill.

-The company also continues work re-building electricity infrastructure in devastated regions.
+AGL continues work re-building electricity infrastructure in devastated regions.

 Paid leave for all emergency services volunteers.